ipbc-dev/BitTubeVid/support/doc/tools.md

 To reset a user password from CLI, run:

 ```
-$ sudo -u peertube NODE_CONFIG_DIR=/var/www/peertube/config NODE_ENV=production npm run reset-password -- -u target_username
+$ sudo -u bittube NODE_CONFIG_DIR=/var/www/bittube/config NODE_ENV=production npm run reset-password -- -u target_username
 ```

 ### plugin install/uninstall

-The difference with `peertube plugins` CLI is that these scripts can be used even if PeerTube is not running.
+The difference with `bittube plugins` CLI is that these scripts can be used even if BitTubeVid is not running.
-If PeerTube is running, you need to restart it for the changes to take effect (whereas with `peertube plugins` CLI, plugins/themes are dynamically loaded on the server).
+If BitTubeVid is running, you need to restart it for the changes to take effect (whereas with `bittube plugins` CLI, plugins/themes are dynamically loaded on the server).

 To install/update a plugin or a theme from the disk:

 ```
-$ sudo -u peertube NODE_CONFIG_DIR=/var/www/peertube/config NODE_ENV=production npm run plugin:install -- --plugin-path /local/plugin/path
+$ sudo -u bittube NODE_CONFIG_DIR=/var/www/bittube/config NODE_ENV=production npm run plugin:install -- --plugin-path /local/plugin/path
 ```

 From NPM:

 ```
-$ sudo -u peertube NODE_CONFIG_DIR=/var/www/peertube/config NODE_ENV=production npm run plugin:install -- --npm-name peertube-plugin-myplugin
+$ sudo -u bittube NODE_CONFIG_DIR=/var/www/bittube/config NODE_ENV=production npm run plugin:install -- --npm-name peertube-plugin-myplugin
 ```

 To uninstall a plugin or a theme:

 ```
-$ sudo -u peertube NODE_CONFIG_DIR=/var/www/peertube/config NODE_ENV=production npm run plugin:uninstall -- --npm-name peertube-plugin-myplugin
+$ sudo -u bittube NODE_CONFIG_DIR=/var/www/bittube/config NODE_ENV=production npm run plugin:uninstall -- --npm-name peertube-plugin-myplugin
 ```

 ### REPL ([Read Eval Print Loop](https://nodejs.org/docs/latest-v10.x/api/repl.html))

-If you want to interact with the application libraries and objects even when PeerTube is not running, there is a REPL for that.
+If you want to interact with the application libraries and objects even when BitTubeVid is not running, there is a REPL for that.

-usage: `node ./dist/server/tools/peertube-repl.js`
+usage: `node ./dist/server/tools/bittube-repl.js`

 "The default evaluator will, by default, assign the result of the most recently evaluated expression to the special variable `_` (underscore).
 Explicitly setting `_` to a value will disable this behavior."